Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/security.md

 - Use Azure Key Vault to store encryption keys.

 #### Asssement Question
-- Are there key/secret/cert management and rotation mechanisms?
+Are there management and rotation mechanisms for keys, secrets, and certificates?

 ## Network Security:
 #### Impact:  _Infrastructure_